trappergor/cpp-docs.ru-ru/docs/mfc/reference/crebarctrl-class.md

     DWORD dwPos = (DWORD)-1);
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  `uBand`
- Отсчитываемый от нуля индекс полосы, которая влияет на операции и перетаскивания.
+ Zero-based index of the band that the drag-and-drop operation will affect.

  `dwPos`
- A `DWORD` значение, которое содержит начальные координаты мыши. Горизонтальная координата содержится в LOWORD и содержится в HIWORD Вертикальная координата. Если передать `(DWORD)-1`, контейнер элементов управления будет использоваться позиция мыши последнего элемента управления потоком, который называется **GetMessage** или **PeekMessage**.
+ A `DWORD` value that contains the starting mouse coordinates.
+The horizontal coordinate is contained in the LOWORD and the vertical coordinate is contained in the HIWORD.
+If you pass `(DWORD)-1`, the rebar control will use the position of the mouse the last time the control's thread called **GetMessage** or **PeekMessage**.

-##  <a name="create"></a>CReBarCtrl::Create
+##  <a name="create"></a>  CReBarCtrl::Create
- Создает элемент управления главной панели и присоединяет его к `CReBarCtrl` объекта.
+ Creates the rebar control and attaches it to the `CReBarCtrl` object.

 ```
 virtual BOOL Create(